Types of Aid

 The Federal Supplemental Educational Opportunity Grant is awarded to Federal Pell Grant recipients who have demonstrated the highest calculated need.
 The average award for full-time students is $1,000.
 Funds are limited and subject to availability.

 The Federal Work-Study award provides employment opportunities in various campus offices.
 Work-Study awards are offered to students with financial need.
 Students are paid at an hourly rate and receive paychecks every two weeks for the hours worked.
 Work-Study will not be credited to the student’s account.
 The average award for Federal Work-Study is $3,500 per academic year.

-The William D. Ford Federal Direct Student Loan Program (Stafford Loans) provides low-interest long-term loans to students for education expenses.
+The William D. Ford Federal Direct Student Loan Program provides low-interest long-term loans to students for education expenses.
 The lender of these loans is the federal government and repayment is to the U.S. Department of Education.
 The Federal Direct Subsidized Student Loan is awarded to students with financial need.
-The Subsidized loan has a fixed interest rate of4.66% through June 30, 2015 and a fixed interest rate of 6.8% for loans disbursed on or after July 1, 2012.
+The Subsidized and unsubsidized loan has a fixed interest rate of 4.29% through June 30, 2016.
 The Subsidized loan does not accrue interest while the student is enrolled at least half-time.
-The Federal Direct Unsubsidized Student Loan has a fixed interest rate of 6.21%.
 The award for a first year student is $5,500.
-Second year students can receive $6,500 and independent undergraduates may be eligible for $9,500.
+Second year dependent students can receive $6,500.
+Independent undergraduate first year students may be eligible for $9,500 and second year students $10,500.
 Repayment begins six months after half-time enrollment ceases.